vivaladev/alarmRecognizeClock/README.md

 # alarmRecognizeClock
-Alarm clock with ability to recognize music and soud for wake up
+Alarm clock with ability to recognize music and image fragments for wake up